Triangulate Cobweb Spider Identification Guide

 Step 3: Interior Spot Treatment

-Inside the home, we treat only the areas with the most activity.
-Broad surface sprays do not work well for spiders.
-We target corners where webs collect, entry points, basements, and crawl spaces.
-We may also apply dust in wall voids.
+Inside the home, we treat only the spots with the most activity.
+Broad sprays do not work well for spiders.
+We target corners where webs build up, entry points, basements, and crawl spaces.
+We may also apply dust in wall gaps.

 Step 4: De-Webbing